-The amount of rotisserie chicken you can eat on the keto diet will vary depending on your individual macro goals.
+The amount of rotisserie chicken you can eat on the keto diet will vary depending on your individual macro and calorie goals.
 Assuming you’re eating a plain bird with zero added carbs or sugar, one leg and thigh should give you approximately 12-15g of fat and 18-20g of protein.

 That’s a good starting point for most people’s macros, but you’ll need to customize the portion size based on your own goals and requirements.
 You should factor in other foods you’re eating with your rotisserie chicken.

 For example, if you’re having a salad on the side, you may need to consider what’s in the salad, as well as how much of it you’re eating.
 And don’t forget that sauces and dressings add carbs and calories to your meal!